How Extreme Heat Affects Brain Health:10 Ways to Stay Safe in the Heat

 While most of us are aware of the summer risks of dehydration, heat exhaustion, and skin cancer, brain health often goes unnoticed as a negative side effect of our warming planet.
 Heat exposure can devastate the human brain and have potentially damaging long-term effects.

-It is crucial to understand the effects of hot weather on the body and know how to protect oneself during the peak summer months.
+It is crucial to understand the effects of hot weather on the body and know how to protect yourself during the peak summer months.
 This article will explore some practical tips to help you stay safe in the heat.

-Effects of Heat Waves
+Cognitive Effects of Heat Exposure

 In a heat wave, the brain changes because of the higher temperatures.
 Recent studies have shown that our globally rising temperatures can lead to cognitive impairments such as difficulties in decision-making and memory.